Guardian-Development/AWS_SA_Notes/Notes/IAM.md

 - All roles are global and cannot be created for a specific region.
 - AWS roles are associated to EC2/resource which means you don't need to login with user credentials to perform actions.
 The instance itself has its list of priveledges.
 - Roles are powerful as they permission the resource not the user, and are therefore isolated if a resource is compromised.
+- You can attach a role to an EC2 instance while it is running, through the command line or in the console (this use to not be the case).